teddythinh/UI-Design-Course/my-train-app/README.md

 npm start
 ```

 This will start a development server for you.
+After that, you can open the project in Expo Go app on your phone by scanning the QR code on the terminal.